fossasia/support.eventyay.com/contributors-developers/How-can-I-contribute-and-help-to-improve-this-support-site.md

+---
+title: How can I contribute and help to improve this support site
+---

 # How can I contribute and help to improve this support site

 We always welcome developers and contributors who would like to help improve the documentation.